AlexGustafsson/systembolaget-api-data/README.md

 # Contributing
 <a name="contributing"></a>

 Any help with the project is more than welcome.
-Check either [systembolaget-api-fetch](https://github.com/AlexGustafsson/systembolaget-api-fetch) for code related to the download and translation utility that manages the data, or [systembolaget-api-bot](https://github.com/AlexGustafsson/systembolaget-api-bot) for the utility that automatically updates this repository.
+Although this is largely a mirror of Systembolaget's data, any corrections to it or the bot is welcome.

 # Disclaimer
 <a name="disclaimer"></a>

 _Although the project is very capable, it is not built with production in mind.
 Therefore there might be complications when trying to use systembolaget-api-data for large-scale projects meant for the public.
-The utility was created to easily integrate Systembolaget's open APIs on several platforms and as such it might not promote best practices nor be performant._
+The utility was created to easily interact with Systembolaget's open APIs on several platforms and as such it might not promote best practices nor be performant._

 _The author nor the utility is in any way affiliated with Systembolaget._